Hockman’s 4 TDs help NC State beat Florida St. 38-22

 RALIEGH, N.C.
 (AP) — Bailey Hockman threw for three touchdowns and ran for another against his former team as North Carolina State defeated Florida State 38-22 on Saturday night.

-Hockman, who began his collegiate career in 2017 at Florida State program, was 24-for-34 passing for 265 yards and an interception.
+Hockman, who began his collegiate career in 2017 at Florida State, was 24-for-34 for 265 yards and an interception.

+“It definitely is a little personal,” Hockman said.
+“But it is no type of revenge or anything like that.
+It’s just great to win.
+The guys played great.”

 Thayer Thomas, a redshirt senior, made a career-high 11 catches for a career-best 135 yards and two touchdowns.

-N.C.
-State (5-3, 5-3 Atlantic Coast Conference) snapped a two-game skid.
+NC State (5-3, 5-3 Atlantic Coast Conference) snapped a two-game skid.

 Freshman Chubba Purdy got his first career start for Florida State, completing 15 of 23 passes for 181 yards and two fourth-quarter touchdowns.